Solair World

 It is expressed in volts (V) and is a crucial factor in determining the overall performance of a solar energy system.

 Each solar cell has a specific voltage output, and connecting them in series increases the total voltage output of the panel.
-In general, higher voltage output is desirable for several reasons:

 Reduced Power Loss

 Higher voltage systems experience lower power losses due to resistance in the wiring and other components.
-This improves the overall efficiency of the solar energy system.

 Compatibility With Inverters